Arriva London: History

+On 24 February 2024, Arriva London moved out of this garage and route 254 was transferred back to Stamford Hill garage which re-opened on the same day.

 Battersea (BA)

 History

 The original Battersea garage was opened in 1906 by the London Roadcar Company on the north side of Hester Road, but by 1914 more space was needed and an annexe was built on the south side.
 Two modernisation schemes were undertaken, first in the 1960s to allow for AEC Routemasters to be allocated and again in 1971 when a new canteen and recreation room was built.

 The garage closed in 1985 with its allocation being split between Victoria and Wandsworth garages.
 Battersea was however given a reprieve some time later when it was used to house the London Buses coaches and sightseeing operations until 1988 when the entire operation moved to Wandsworth garage.
 In 1993, a yard adjacent to the old garage was opened as a base for Kentish Bus route 19 operation after it had moved out of its Covent Garden Market base.

 Most of the area formally occupied on both the North and South sides of Hester Road has now been built into a luxury flats complex.
 The only section remaining is the small shed which was originally an outstation from Brixton garage housing the route 19 Routemasters.
 When the Routemasters left in July 2005 the garage received an allocation of Alexander ALX400 bodied Volvo B7TLs for route 19, although some of these need to be parked at (and use drivers from) Norwood garage because there was not enough space for these larger buses.

 In November 2009, Battersea garage was closed and the site redeveloped.